20 Formal Synonyms for “Does That Work for You”

 • Would this suggested time be agreeable to you?

-See also 30 Other Ways to Say “Said” (With Example)
+See also 20 Other Ways to Say “Happy Wedding Anniversary” (With Examples)

 Best 20 ways to say “Does that work for you?”